 Some teachings focus on the realization that there is “no-self,” no person.
 Various teachings use this term differently, often referring to quite different stages in spiritual unfoldment.

 In my view, no-self is simply a way of referring to the changes in our sense of self, or identity, as we progress in spiritual unfoldment.
 As we unfold spiritually our sense of self, our identity, shifts to other perspectives, or points of view of reality.
 Each of these shifts is a step further from identification with the ego or any subtle remainder of identification.

 Any of these shifts can result in the sense of no-self.
 This is because each step out of identification with any perspective along our journey shifts who feel we are.
 And with each shift there is less identification with the layers of individual structure that comprise who we are as human beings.

 Eventually, we reach a shift where no remnants of “individuality” appear to be left with which we are identified.
 Of course all the layers of who we are remain intact.
 We do not cease to be human.
 All layers are still present and functioning.
 We discover the nature of who we are beyond any personal or individual concept.
-We find that all the layers where we previously were identified reside “within” us without obscuring the realization and knowledge of who we truly are.
+We find that all the layers where we previously were identified can no longer obscure the realization and knowledge of who we truly are.

-This is the fruition of no-self, because at this point in our spiritual unfoldment, self and identity cease to have meaning, at least not in the sense they did previously.
+This matures in the fruition of no-self, because at this point in our spiritual unfoldment, self and identity cease to have meaning, at least not in the sense they did previously.
 We could still use these words to refer to the fact that we still perceive a world, but our perspective really resides outside of the whole dynamic of perceiver and perceived.
-There is only the totality of Reality beyond consciousness.
+There is only the totality of Reality beyond consciousness, beyond oneness.

 The significance of our spiritual unfoldment through the stages of no-self is that with each shift of perspective there is the progressive amplification of peace, love and joy flowing through our “no-self-ness.”
 We experience more Grace and move closer and closer towards a fuller, living reality of the Divine.